andymcmillan/andymcmillan/bicycle.md

 > Mission Bicycles are made of steel, weigh less than twenty pounds, and are built to last a lifetime.
 Each one is custom built, part by part, in San Francisco, California.

-This one was custom built to my specification, delivered to Belfast, and never used (because I am an idiot).
+This one was custom built to my specification, then never used (because I am an idiot).

 ## Specification